-Markie the Sunspot is the walking embodiment of philanthropy at ASU.
+Markie is the walking embodiment of philanthropy at ASU.
 More than just your average map marker, Markie stands proudly over all the places at Arizona State University where philanthropy made a mark.
 His story winds all through the history of ASU.
 It was Markie who was called upon in 1885 to indicate the spot on the map where ASU would go; on 20 acres of donated land that would grow into one of America’s great universities.

 The flame of a kerosene lamp sputtered in the drafty kitchen at the back of a private Arizona home.
 A tattered map was rolled out on the table under its wavering light.
 John Armstrong, democratic representative to the Thirteenth Arizona legislature, visionary chair of the House Education Committee, reached across the table, snatched up a common map marker and slapped it decisively down.
 “There!
 It will go there!"

 The year was 1885, and the moment was when unassuming, unsuspecting Markie put his mark on the future location of Arizona State University, and on his first place in history.

 These Tempe folks are so philanthropic — let the future of American higher education begin!

 Former President Teddy Roosevelt speaks to the students of Tempe Normal School from the steps of Old Main, predicting the population of the Valley will continue to grow.